BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 3) Obtaining LRS2 data from Maverick:
 -------------------------------------

-- You must scp your data off of Maverick from /work/03946/hetdex/maverick/ onto your computer
+- You must copy your data off of Maverick from /work/03946/hetdex/maverick/ onto your computer
 - It is important that you maintain the same folder structure which is:

 		date_folder/lrs2/lrs000####/exp##/lrs2/*.fits